elyoas/tinyfilter/Readme.md

 The best way not to commit evil, is to avoid it, to stay far from it, and to make it difficult to reach.

 The filter blocks everything except a predefined whitelist of _domains_.
+It forces all http/https traffic to pass through a proxy, which acts as the filter.
 It can be used to protect your family, or to rid yourself from addiction.

 ### Steps to activate filter:
 The following needs experience in Linux.
 I use Arch.
 If you use another distro you might need to alter a few commands.